-This option defines the treatment of damping.
-If either INDUCTION or DISPERSION is specified, the treatment applies to that type of interaction only, and otherwise to both.
-DAMPING OFF is the default.
-DAMPING FACTOR s specifies that damping functions $f_n(sR)$ are to be applied, where $f_n$ is a Tang-Toennies damping function, i.e., an incomplete Gamma function of order n + 1.
-DAMPING SCALE s [not yet implemented] specifies that the damping function is to be $f_n(s\alpha R)$ , where $\alpha$ is the (isotropic or anisotropic) hardness parameter in the exponential repulsion.
+Other damping functions are provided but are less commonly used.
 HFD s and KMA s specify Hartree-Fock-Dispersion or Koide-Meath-Allnatt damping functions respectively, and ERF s specifies that the damping function is an error function.
 (The last of these is used in the Sprik-Klein water potential, but is probably not of much use otherwise.)
 DAMPING SBCS specifies the damping function used by Szczęśniak et al. (1990).
 In each case but the last a scale factor s is needed; for the SBCS damping function the scale factor is the sum of the van der Waals radii.